 Using SAFe can help stakeholders, among other things, create effective roadmaps for projects and manage change.
 Once those at the Portfolio or Large Solution levels determine the broader vision of a project, this feeds down to the Essential level.

 Colleagues at the Essential level are then accountable for delivering the goals assigned to them.
 Previous versions of SAFe had four levels, with what is now the Essential level split into Program and Team levels.
 Many elements of Essential in SAFe are identical to Scrum.
 SAFe breaks down time into two-week "sprints."
 After each sprint, leaders can assess if projects and team members are delivering value and opportunities for improvements.
 The SAFe methodology also calls for reviews after every ten weeks/five sprints.
 This framework provides a consistent flow of work for software development or project teams.
 Still, it doesn't mean you have to release new software to this schedule.
-Your chosen business timings would always take precedence for finalisation of any project.
+Your chosen business timings would always take precedence for finalization of any project.

 Using SAFe in a software development context may also determine the makeup of your teams and lead to the creation of new job roles in your company.

 You do not have to implement every level to adopt and practice SAFe in your business successfully.

 As well as businesses like Atlassian, who produce the SAFe-based Jira collaboration tool, many companies use the SAFe methodology and have seen immense success in doing so.